whitneysteve/advent-of-code-2021/README.md

 `./ship`

-Merge the branch to main.
+This merges the branch to main.

 Credits
 -------